China calls on US to ‘correct’ Iran sanctions

 “China has consistently and resolutely opposed the United States imposing unilateral sanctions and so-called long-armed jurisdiction over other countries, including China,” said the spokesman, Geng Shuang.
 “We urge the United States to immediately correct this wrong approach and earnestly respect the legitimate rights and interests of all parties,”

-The U.S. Treasury said Thursday it imposed sanctions on what it called a network of front companies and agents.
+The U.S. Treasury said Thursday it had imposed sanctions on what it called a network of front companies and agents.
 It said they are based in Iran, China and Belgium.
 The Treasury gave no details but said the purchases violated U.N. restrictions on materials that can be used for nuclear programs.

 Geng said Beijing opposes nuclear proliferation but rejects Washington’s unilateral sanctions.